Moonchichiii/battleship_project3/README.md

 ***Login / Registration prompt***

-The idea came from redoing the love sandwich walkthrough.
+The idea came from redoing the love sandwich walkthrough, the skimmed the internet until i came across this which was fit for what i have been thinking about to add to the project, to make it complete.

+The idea originated from revisiting the 'love sandwich' walkthrough.
+I serached the internet until I found this, which perfectly fitted with what I had in mind!

 https://replit.com/talk/share/A-Simple-Login-System-using-Google-Sheets-API/20950